This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 NAME STATUS ROLES AGE VERSION ip-192-168-45-72.us-west-2.compute.internal Ready <none> 7m1s v1.22.9-eks-810597c ip-192-168-72-77.us-west-2.compute.internal Ready <none> 6m58s v1.22.9-eks-810597c

-Gradle Enterprise needs three of these nodes to run well, so we will scale up the node group:
+Gradle Enterprise needs three of these nodes to run.
+To scale up the node group run:

 $ eksctl scale nodegroup \